smart-data-lake/getting-started/presentation/lecture_notes.md

 </details>

 <details>
-<summary>Click here to show the third question</summary>
+<summary>Click here to show question 4</summary>

-### Question 3: Where are the credentials to a SQL-database defined?
+### Question 4: Where are the credentials to a SQL-database defined?

 - [ ] In the actions.